Vonage/vivid-3/libs/components/src/lib/alert/README.md

 ### Icon

 Use the `icon` attribute to add an icon to your alert.
+Note that setting this attribute takes precedence over the connotation's icon, if any.

 - Type: `string`
 - Default: `''`